DaveMielke/NBP/b2g/doc/UserInterface/Navigation/panning.rst

 This can make it difficult to read an indented block of related text (a column, a long word, a timestamp, etc).

-The braille display can be explicitly panned by holding Dot8 while pressing a cursor routing key.
+The braille display can be explicitly panned by pressing a cursor routing key while holding Dot8.
 This positions the braille display such that the rendered portion of the current line starts with that character.

 The braille display can be directly moved to the start of the first line by pressing Space+Dots123,